opennextjs/opennextjs-aws/README.md

 OpenNext provide you with a warmer function that can be used to reduce cold start.

-On Lambda, there is multiple scenarios where a lambda will trigger a cold start even if you have some warmed instance.
+On Lambda, there are multiple scenarios where a lambda will trigger a cold start even if you have some warmed instance.
 For example if you have more request than warm instance you'll get a cold start.
 Also NextJs lazy load the routes, so even if you hit a warm instance, this specific route might not have been loaded yet.

 ## Acknowledgements